Minnesota Non-Disclosure Agreement

 - Example 3: Minnesota Non-Disclosure Agreement (City of Bloomington).pdf

 Trade Secret Law

 Minnesota’s Chapter 325C “Uniform Trade Secrets Act” covers the law regarding trade secrets that have been either accidentally or purposefully leaked.
 It states how victims may receive compensation and/or can have the court stop the trade secret from being used in a damaging manner.
-Below are links to the sections of the Act with a brief explanation of each.
+The following are the sections included in the act:

 - § 325C.02 “Injunctive relief”: Explains when the court will issue an injunction to stop a Trade Secret from being used wrongfully.